rogerjdeangelis/utl-personal-altair-slc-convert-sas-datastep-to-slc-sql-odbc-r-python/README.md

      The personal Altair slc supports ODBC without an access  product.
      I downloaded and installed the sqlite odbc driver, but using that driver failed.
-I posted the problem, hopefully we will get an solution.
+I posted the problem, hopefully we will get a solution.
      Note, this may be my problem not Altairs.

-    SOAPBOX OFF

-    PROBLEM: select first occurance by sex when the age is 14

     github
     https://tinyurl.com/5au8cwpk
     https://github.com/rogerjdeangelis/utl-sqllite-odbc-driver-works-in-r-but-not-in-personal-altair-slc